hfp/libxstream/documentation/libxstream_contrib.md

 endings are part of their format, and their producer owns them.
 Of the rules above only the two spacing conventions are checked partially: a space before a comma or semicolon is caught in C sources, the rest is on the author.

+The rules that span more than one line are checked by `scripts/tool_checkstruct.py`: a single function exit, blank lines inside and between functions, stacked single-line comments, and a constant on the left-hand side.
+It works on the source text, with comments, literals, and preprocessor directives masked out, so a `return` in `#if` and another in `#else` count as one exit.
+A parser is not used on purpose: the declarations carry `LIBXS_API` and friends, which a preprocessor-less parser turns into an error node every few lines, and a preprocessed compiler dump no longer says which file a construct came from. `scripts/tool_checkenvars.sh` compares the prefixed variables the source reads against what the documentation mentions.
+Both are scoped to library code and carry the open backlog as an exclusion.

 ## C Source File Structure